SeattleMeshnet/meshbox/buildbot/README.md

 There's a bot in HypeIRC/#openwrt that reports the outcome of each build.

+TODO: on failure, it should blame the committer

 ## Setting up a Build Slave

+There are builders for each of the targets, such as ar71xx, oxnas, x86.
+There is an additional builder for the smoketest.

-for all builders:
+Requirements for all builders:

 - `apt-get install -y git mercurial subversion build-essential libncurses5-dev zlib1g-dev libssl-dev unzip`
 - buildslave with `--umask=022`, so that artifacts are visible to the webserver

-for smoketest:
+Additional requirements for smoketest:

 - docker >= 1.3
 - cjdns, with auto-peering on docker0